gooddata/gooddata-ruby/_posts/2014-01-02-working-wth-project.markdown

 GoodData::Project.create(:title => title, :summary => summary, :template => template, :auth_token => token)
 {% endhighlight %}

-###Setting up a working project
+* For API documentation, see [Project API](https://developer.gooddata.com/api#project).

-Majority of the operations that you want to perform is hapenning inside a project.
-So before you can work with it you have to select particular project.
-There are several ways to do it
+###Defining a working project

-These are all equivalent
+Most of your platform operations occur inside a project.
+As part of your basic workflow, you must select a specific project.
+All of the following are equivalent methods for selecting a project:

 {% highlight ruby %}
   GoodData.use(project_id)
 {% endhighlight %}